List of banned video games by country: Nepal

-PUBG was banned because of delinquency issues involving youths.
+PUBG and Roblox were banned because of delinquency issues involving youths.
 Currently, the ban has been lifted.

 New Zealand

 In New Zealand, games are classified by the country's Office of Film and Literature Classification.
 If they are dubbed "objectionable" in all cases, they are banned.
 In this case, the game in question is not only illegal to sell, but also to own, possess, or import.
+Penalties may vary up to 2 years in prison, or $100,000 in fines.
 Games are typically banned and classified as "objectionable content" when they contain extreme violence, offensive depictions of cruelty, animal cruelty, sexual content involving minors, or graphic depictions of sexual content, including sexual fetishes that are "revolting or abhorrent" (such as depictions of urination, bestiality, necrophilia, urophilia, coprophilia, and/or incest).

 Oman

-Roblox is banned in Oman for an unknown reason.
+Oman banned Roblox in 2021, citing concerns about the safety and protection of its younger population.

+Pakistan

+On 1 July 2022, the Pakistan Telecommunication Authority banned PlayerUnknown's Battlegrounds (PUBG) after a teenager allegedly shot his family of four after bingeing on the video game for days.
+The ban caused turmoil among the youth, whose protests mounted pressure against the regulator.
+It was eventually unbanned after nearly a month.

+Games such as Call of Duty: Black Ops II and Medal of Honor have also been banned in Pakistan due to their portrayal of the country as a failed state where terrorist organizations openly operate.

 Philippines

 In 1981, a presidential decree issued by Ferdinand Marcos outlawed the use and distribution of video game consoles, arcade games and pinball machines, deeming them as a "destructive social enemy" and "to the detriment of the public interest".

-While no video games are banned nationwide so far since 1986, at least one title, Defense of the Ancients, has been banned at a barangay in Dasmariñas, Cavite following complaints of delinquency issues, and two murder incidents involving youths in the area resulting from brawls in relation to the game.
+While no video games have been banned nationwide since 1986, at least one title, Defense of the Ancients, has been banned in a barangay in Dasmariñas, Cavite following complaints of delinquency issues, and two murder incidents involving youths in the area resulting from brawls in relation to the game.
+The ban, however, only covers internet cafes and does not extend to privately and-individually-owned PCs in private homes.

+Qatar

+Qatar banned Roblox on August 13, 2025, due to social media pressure citing concerns about harmful interactions and exploitation risks to minors due to recent controversy and challenges.
+No official statement has been posted by the Qatari government regarding this issue but many users voiced concerns on the Reddit platform.